Morshu8800/STM32-AHT30-HAL-Library/README.md

 # STM32-AHT30-HAL-Library
-Very simple and dumb hal library for AHT30, maybe AHT20
+Very simple HAL library for AHT30, maybe AHT20

 # What about of this library
 This is a very simple library that uses the sequence and commands from the sensor manufacturer's datasheet.